mattddobre/SRAM-Simulation-Scripts/README.md

 The output directory will contain a plot of the butterfly curves, a file containings the statistics of the simulation, a Q-Q plot and histogram to display non-gaussian characteristics, and a plot with the snm value at each iteration of the simulation.

-Tip:
+Tips:
-The spice file must include a .print V(Q1) V(Q2) statement, where Q1 and Q2 are the nodes that contain the stored value.
+- The spice file must include a .print V(Q1) V(Q2) statement, where Q1 and Q2 are the nodes that contain the stored value.
-It would be best to ommit the .option post so fsdb files are not generated for each monte carlo simulation.
+- It would be best to ommit the .option post so fsdb files are not generated for each monte carlo simulation.
-Set strobeperiod=.001 in the .tran statement.
+- Set strobeperiod=.001 in the .tran statement.
 This will ensure that finesim plots enough datapoints to obtain an accurate simulation.

-Additionally, if you're using the skywater130 technology, the spice files must be modified to use the correct directives for monte carlo simulation, since by default they are commented out.
+Additionally, if you're using the skywater130 technology, the spice files must be modified to use the correct directives for monte carlo simulation since by default they are commented out.
 The MC_SWITCH parameter enables this.
 Plese refer to https://www.youtube.com/watch?v=fGxs2TnDgrU for how to do this, and https://github.com/ThomasJagielski/ic_tools_install/tree/main/july-2023-scripts for the script.